Flooring experts lay down their advice on the best carpet for living rooms

 Can I lay carpet over underfloor heating?

-It is quite possible to lay the majority of carpets over underfloor heating, although they are not always the best flooring for underfloor heating and you will need to double check with your supplier.
+If you're wondering if you can have underfloor heating with carpet, it is quite possible to lay the majority of carpets over it, although they are not always the best flooring for underfloor heating and you will need to double check with your supplier.

-"While carpet is a suitable choice of floor covering for underfloor heating, there are certain types of carpet that should be avoided," advises Jo Snell, self build manager at Nu-Heat.
+"While carpet is a suitable choice of floor covering for underfloor heating, there are certain types of carpet that should be avoided," advises Jo Snell, new business sales manager at Nu-Heat.
 "If a carpet is too thick, the floor will be too well insulated for you to feel the benefit of your UFH system in the room.
 Certain carpet backings can also affect the ability for heat to travel through the carpet into your room.

 "Carpets with hessian backing rather than rubber, are recommended for use with UFH systems," continues Jo.
 "Although they tend to be more expensive, the hessian allows heat to travel through the carpet whereas rubber acts as an insulator."